NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

     - Clone token flags set by other modules --> Enabled
 - [Multiple Wall Point Mover (MWPM)](https://foundryvtt.com/packages/mwpm/) - By default, Foundry wall points that share the same space will not move together.
 This module enables that behaviour by allowing the GM to drag a single point and move all wall points that meet at that location.
-One of those modules that is extremely intuitive and should be an option in the core system.
+One of those modules that is extremely intuitive and should be an option in the core settings.
     - Reverse behaviour --> Enabled
     - Key code --> 18
     - Pixel offset --> 0